-6 During the year ended 31 December 2023, the Company incurred golf development expenditure amounting to €19.462.763 (2022: €5.437.096), which was financed by bank borrowings, borrowings from related parties and prepayments received from plots, apartments, villas and townhouses of clients.
-As at 31 December 2023, the Company's total assets amounted to €147.128.888 (2022: €106.464.371) and its net assets amounted to €65.190.450 (2022: €67.974.552).
+- The Company is the owner of land of about 1.400 decares near the villages of Tserkezoi and Asomatos, in Limassol.
+The land is located next to the shopping center, My Mall Limassol, the Fasouri Waterpark and the Casino. - The Company aims to develop a fully integrated golf and real estate development project on its land.
+One of the main goals of the master plan is to create a contemporary designed, integrated leisure and residential community project that includes luxurious villas, townhouses and apartments, an 18 hole championship golf course, a golf club, spa and sports center and commercial and retail facilities, such as restaurants and shops. - By the end of 2024, the Company had incurred golf development expenditure amounting to €40.200.070 (2023: €19.462.763), which was financed by bank borrowings, borrowings from related parties and prepayments received from plots, apartments, villas and townhouses of clients.
+As at 31 December 2024, the Company's total assets amounted to €166.302.174 (2023: €147.128.888) and its net assets amounted to €64.385.118 (2023: €65.190.450).
 The financial position, development and performance of the Company as presented in these financial statements are considered satisfactory.